 Interviews can be stressful situations.
-There’s nothing worse than losing out on the job you want because of a simple avoidable error.
+There’s nothing worse than losing out on the job you want because of a straightforward avoidable error.
 Knowing how to interview well is crucial if you want to land the role you’re looking for.
-We’ve put together a short list of dos and don’ts to help you avoid common interview faux-pas.

 Communicate effectively.
 Interviews are all about communication and this can make the difference between getting the job and failing at the interview stage.
 Communicate your points clearly and concisely and don’t be overfamiliar with the interviewer.